Students-MSc-Geomatics-TU-Delft/Student-Report-Typst-Template/examples/content/content.typ

 = Other Typst Templates

 This template was inspired from #cite(<ledoux_typst_template>, form: "prose") who made a Typst template for the theses of Geomatics students at TU Delft, and from #cite(<versatile_apa_typst_template>, form: "prose") who made a Typst template for the APA style.
 If you want a fully APA-compliant template, you should use @versatile_apa_typst_template.

-= Issues / Improvements

-There are no known issues with the template.
-However, it is possible that some combinations or arguments don't work well together.
-If you find any issues, please open an issue or a pull request on the #link("https://github.com/ZokszY/Student-Report-Template")[GitHub repository] of the template.
-You can also suggest improvements or new features.

-Here are some ideas for improvements:

-- Add more customisation of the header and footer,
-- Add more customisation of the cover page,
-- ...